Professional Bull Riders: Wrangler High Marked Ride

 Circa 2003, there was a contest where Wrangler Jeans used to reward the rider with the highest marked ride at the majority of BFTS events.
 If there was a tie, both riders were awarded.

 Ford Super Duty Challenge

 From 2005 through 2008, this challenge gave the top 45 bull riders an opportunity to compete for a $1 million bonus.
 One elite bull rider won a Ford Super Duty pickup truck and one won a $1 million bonus through the achievement of performance milestones.
 The bull riders competed at seven pre-determined BFTS events.
 Winners of these events became eligible for incentives.
 A bull rider who won two or more events became eligible to win the $1 million bonus and had to win the PBR BFTS World Finals event.
 The bull rider that finished the highest in the event aggregate won the Super Duty truck.
-Adriano Moraes drove away with the 2005 Ford Super Duty.
+Adriano Morães drove away with the 2005 Ford Super Duty.